mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Power Bridge
 Many of these questions assume that synchronous rectification is implemented, but some also compare the behavior/performance between a low-side NFET and diode.

+- What type of power bridge is often implemented?
+Why?
 - Why is the diode needed?
 What if it's removed?
 - Explain synchronous rectification.
 What are its pros/cons?
 - NFET vs PFET for high-side FET?
 What are pros and cons?